lexibank/tlopo/out/vol3/chapter3.md

 From this it seems possible that tree-ferns formed a higher-order taxon in POc, but no term appears to be reconstructable to back up such a hypothesis.

 In Wayan _balabala_ 'tree-ferns' contrasts with another primary taxon _diŋi_, a generic for at least two types of terrestrial ferns.
-In Kwara'ae _takuma_ 'Diplazium proliferum' is sometimes used to denote a collection of edible ferns that includes Diplazium proliferum Woodsiaceae, though more commonly ferns are referred to by their individual names.
+In Kwara'ae _takuma_ '_Diplazium proliferum_' is sometimes used to denote a collection of edible ferns that includes _Diplazium proliferum_ Woodsiaceae, though more commonly ferns are referred to by their individual names.
 In other languages, such as Iduna, Kosraean, Samoan and Hawaiian there are terms that may denote ferns more generally, but it is not clear from the dictionary definitions.
 A generic term for ferns does not appear to be reconstructable for POc, and it seems likely that the individual names of ferns were considered to be primary taxa.

 <table id="3-3-4-8-80-pt-iduna-maiwa">
 <tr>